Part 1: The Foundational Framework & Its Limits

 Influential theories in governance and development, most notably Acemoglu and Robinson’s 'Narrow Corridor' framework, explain the historical, internal political evolution of states.
 This perspective posits that nations with a deep imbalance of power between the state and society often become ‘Despotic Leviathans’—regimes characterized by extractive institutions and elite capture.
 While this framework is essential for understanding the nature of the state, it has limitations in explaining the role of contemporary external forces, as it primarily views the 'Despotic Leviathan' as a self-sustaining system.

-Part 2: The Paper's Contribution: Expanding the Framework
+Part 2: The Paper's Contribution: A Theory of 'Externally Reinforced Despotism'

-This paper expands the 'Narrow Corridor' framework by introducing a theory of external reinforcement.
-We argue that in the contemporary global system, the 'Despotic Leviathan' is not merely self-sustaining; it is actively empowered by the global financial architecture, with the IMF as a key agent.
+This paper augments the 'Narrow Corridor' framework by introducing a theory of 'externally reinforced despotism.'
+We argue that in the contemporary global system, the 'Despotic Leviathan' is not merely self-sustaining; it is actively empowered by a global financial architecture that functions as an 'anti-politics machine,' presenting political choices as technical necessities.

 1. External Actors as Architects